Alex Jones risks arrest by skipping Sandy Hook deposition for second day

 It later emerged that the conspiracy theorist got a doctor who appeared on his show on Monday to send a letter to the court saying he was unwell.

-Dr Benjamin Marble attacked the Covid-19 vaccines as “poison” and called the US’s top doctor Dr Anthony Fauci “the greatest mass murderer in the history of the world” on Monday’s Infowars show.
+Dr Benjamin Marble attacked the Covid-19 vaccines as “poison” and called the US’s top doctor Dr Anthony Fauci “the greatest mass murderer in the history of the world” live on Monday’s Infowars show.

-He then advised Mr Jones not to attend his deposition or work until he gets the results of medical tests and said that he believes “Mr Jones stands at serious risk of harm”, according to a sworn statement submitted by Mr Jones’ attorneys to the court.
+Off the air, he then advised Mr Jones not to attend his deposition or work until he gets the results of medical tests, saying that he believes “Mr Jones stands at serious risk of harm”, according to a sworn statement submitted by Mr Jones’ attorneys to the court.

-On Tuesday, Connecticut Superior Court Judge Barbara Bellis denied a request from Mr Jones’ legal team to delay the deposition and issued a court order for it to go ahead as planned on Wednesday morning.
+Connecticut Superior Court Judge Barbara Bellis has denied multiple attempts from Mr Jones’ legal team to delay the deposition this week and issued a court order for it to go ahead as planned on Wednesday.

 When he failed to show up that day, the judge ordered him to appear for the deposition on Thursday.